TadghW/psychic-winner/readme.md

-#### Coding Challenge Submission Tadgh Wagstaff
+### Coding Challenge Submission Tadgh Wagstaff

-Hi!
-Thanks for reading, please see a few notes about this solution below
+*Please see about this solution and instructions on how to run the software below*

 #### Notes: